lawrie/ulx3s_vic_20/esp32/README.md

 If address is 0xA000, PRG is assumed to have ROM cartridge content, then WARM RESET is issued immediately after loading.
-VIC-20 ROM will starts cartrdige ROM after boot if its reset vector is autodetected.
+VIC-20 ROM starts cartrdige ROM after boot if its reset vector is autodetected.

 PRG file contains 2-byte header which is (low,high) byte of